 Google Home and Echo by Amazon allows consumers to search for anything without lifting a finger.
 These services will continue to improve with new features added.
 I have a feeling we are going to see this technology grow rapidly this year, giving local businesses a new way to be found.

-We recommend you: spend some time defining the ‘micro-moments’ that get users to your site.
+Preparing for this SEO trend means you should: spend some time defining the ‘micro-moments’ that get users to your site.
 Not sure what a micro-moment is?
 We can help.

 Google is heavily invested in providing more of these direct-answer search results to improve user experience and potentially bypass the need for those users to click-through.
 There are no signs of this slowing down.